Menu

 As soon as you enter her site: She effectively showcases her fun personality with the use of GIFs and by mentioning what she does in her free time.
 Plus, she achieves the website’s goal of showcasing her work & professional self by mentioning it in the bio + displaying the best portfolio items on the homepage.

-Her about page is one of the first things in the website’s visual hierarchy.
+Her About page is one of the first things in the website’s visual hierarchy.
 And anyone visiting it would know her instantly.

 Needless to say, the designer’s website is well-designed.
 Fonts, spacing, hierarchy, photos…everything is on point.